Medical Writers Excel at More Than Just Writing

 Medical writers in the biopharmaceutical industry write and edit regulatory documents that support the development and approval of new medicines.
-These documents strictly adhere to the regulations of different health authorities around the world.
-There’s no room for creative writing!
-But medical writers need skills beyond good grammar, punctuation, and style.
+These documents strictly adhere to the regulations of different health authorities around the world, so there’s no room for creative writing!
+But good medical writers need skills beyond good grammar, punctuation, and style.

 Write Clear, Concise, and Accurate Documents